Foods Processed with Ultra-Smart Methods

 cereal boxes side by side with their nutrition facts and ingredient lists

-U.S. Food and Drug Administration banned trans-fat as an ingredient in food
+the U.S. Food and Drug Administration banned trans-fat as an ingredient in food

 because it clogged arteries.
 Some countries banned or limited trans-fat before